Frequent confession: Basis and importance

-He said those who discourage frequent Confession "are lying."
+Lutheran writer Peggy Pedersen wrote with regard to the benefit of frequent confession:

 Recommended frequency

 According to Rev. Fr.
 Sal Ferigle, "For those who sincerely wish to do their best to avail themselves of the opportunity of frequent Confession in order to grow spiritually, frequent Confession will ordinarily be linked to having a fixed confessor.
 The confessor will be the best qualified person to suggest the frequency suited to the spiritual development and the physical and moral possibilities of the penitent.
 Within those rather broad limits of flexibility and to seek a general rule of common sense, we can refer to [Paul VI's General Audiences] which speaks about 'receiving the Sacrament of Penance frequently, that is twice a month.'
 Previous legislation which specified regular intervals for Confession spoke about weekly Confession.
 One can therefore say in general terms that, whenever possible, frequent Confession will ordinarily mean between once a month and once a week."